 Alexander Baal is director of sales operations at Jungheinrich UK.

-Businesses have been seeking ways to respond to the challenges of a 24/7 marketplace for some time, brought about by rising customer expectations.
-Rental, along with used forklifts, is now seen as a compelling solution for businesses and many are rethinking the way rental can be used to their strategic advantage - providing both short-term cover to manage volatility and supplementing fleets for a longer term to cover base and core requirements.
+Rental, along with used forklift trucks, is now seen as a compelling solution for businesses and there is no doubt that many are beginning to rethink the way rental can be used both tactically and strategically - providing both short- term cover to manage volatility and supplementing fleets for a longer term.

 With rental being considered as an alternative to three- to five-year contracts, or as an option to work alongside these traditional contracts, here are three key considerations businesses should keep in mind when looking to rent rather than buy a forklift truck.

 1. How can a rental contract help my business?